With a growing number of workplace productivity and task management apps to choose from, how do you know which is right for your business?

 From £3.80 user/per month for a Business Basic package, to £15.10 per month for Premium.

 Brings everything you’d expect from a Microsoft Office set-up – so much so that it will feel like the office you already know.
 Is that what you’re looking for?

-A slick and popular all-round project management tool, Monday.com integrates with your existing workplace productivity tools and lets you choose from hundreds of customizable templates – or create your own.
+A slick and popular all-round project management tool, Monday.com integrates with your existing workplace productivity tools and lets you choose from hundreds of customisable templates – or create your own.
 Automation functions for repetitive tasks help you save time, while Views lets you organise data as a map, calendar, timeline or Kanban chart.
-‘Building blocks’, including dashboards, notifications and time-tracking, allow you to create a customizable experience to track and complete tasks and projects.
+‘Building blocks’, including dashboards, notifications and time-tracking, allow you to create a customisable experience to track and complete tasks and projects.

 Basic starts at £7 user/per month, but is likely to be much higher if you use its more useful capabilities.